 Mandatory Overtime Cannot be a Safety Risk

-Another regulation set in place from the FLSA is that mandatory overtime cannot create a "safety risk" for the employees.
+Another regulation set in place by the FLSA is that mandatory overtime cannot create a "safety risk" for employees.
 This ranges from increased tiredness to getting seriously injured on the job.

 When workers are overly tired, they can make mistakes or injure others on the job, so companies need to be wary of safety risks.